Meeso1/llimit-model-selection/docs/models/dense_network_model.md

 2. **Model ID Encoding**: Converts requested model names to IDs using the saved encoder
 3. **No Caching**: Inference preprocessing is done on-the-fly

-#### Cache Structure
+#### Caching

-Cache keys follow the format: `prompt_embedding/{version}`

-- `prompt_embedding`: Identifies the preprocessor type
-- `version`: Preprocessor version (currently fixed at "v1")

-The cache is version-based only, not data-specific.
-This means:
+Preprocessing is cached per dataset.
+The cache key is based on:
-- When the version changes, preprocessing is re-run
+- Preprocessor version (e.g., "v1")
-- The same cache is reused for all training runs with the same version
-- To force re-preprocessing, manually clear the cache or use a different version
+- Content signature of the dataset (hash of sample entries)

+When you preprocess the same dataset (even with different train/val splits), the cached results are reused.
+This significantly speeds up repeated training runs.

+**Cache invalidation**: Changing the dataset content or preprocessor version will trigger re-preprocessing.

 ### Embedding Models